alirezadir/Production-Level-Deep-Learning/README.md

 # :bulb: A Guide to Production Level Deep Learning :clapper: :scroll:  :ferry:
 [NOTE: This repo is still under development, and any feedback to make it better is welcome :blush: ]

-Deploying deep learning models in production could be challenging, as it's far beyond just training models with good performance.
-As you can see in the following figure, there are several components that need to be properly designed and developed in order to deploy a production level deep learning system:
+Deploying deep learning models in production can be challenging, as it is far beyond training models with good performance.
+Several distinct components need to be designed and developed in order to deploy a production level deep learning system (seen below):

 <p align="center">
 <img src="https://github.com/alirezadir/Production-Level-Deep-Learning/blob/master/images/components.png" title="" width="85%" height="85%">
 </p>

-This repo aims to serve as a an engineering guideline for building production-level deep learning systems to be deployed in real world applications.
+This repo aims to be an engineering guideline for building production-level deep learning systems which will be deployed in real world applications.

-The material presented here is mostly borrowed from [Full Stack Deep Learning Bootcamp](https://fullstackdeeplearning.com) (by [Pieter Abbeel](https://people.eecs.berkeley.edu/~pabbeel/) at UC Berkeley, [Josh Tobin](http://josh-tobin.com/) at OpenAI, and [Sergey Karayev](https://sergeykarayev.com/) at Turnitin), [TFX workshop](https://conferences.oreilly.com/tensorflow/tf-ca/public/schedule/detail/79327) by [Robert Crowe](https://www.linkedin.com/in/robert-crowe/), and [Pipeline.ai](https://pipeline.ai/)'s [Advanced KubeFlow Meetup](https://www.meetup.com/Advanced-KubeFlow/) by [Chris Fregly](https://www.linkedin.com/in/cfregly/).
+The material presented here is borrowed from [Full Stack Deep Learning Bootcamp](https://fullstackdeeplearning.com) (by [Pieter Abbeel](https://people.eecs.berkeley.edu/~pabbeel/) at UC Berkeley, [Josh Tobin](http://josh-tobin.com/) at OpenAI, and [Sergey Karayev](https://sergeykarayev.com/) at Turnitin), [TFX workshop](https://conferences.oreilly.com/tensorflow/tf-ca/public/schedule/detail/79327) by [Robert Crowe](https://www.linkedin.com/in/robert-crowe/), and [Pipeline.ai](https://pipeline.ai/)'s [Advanced KubeFlow Meetup](https://www.meetup.com/Advanced-KubeFlow/) by [Chris Fregly](https://www.linkedin.com/in/cfregly/).

-The following figure represent a high level overview of different components in a production level deep learning system:
+The following figure represents a high level overview of different components in a production level deep learning system:
 <p align="center">
 <img src="https://github.com/alirezadir/Production-Level-Deep-Learning/blob/master/images/infra_tooling.png" title="" width="95%" height="95%">
 </p>